 Skills, Knowledge, and Abilities

-Strong analytical and problem-solving skills and ability to cope with change and ambiguity in a fast-paced office environment.
+Strong analytical and problem-solving skills and ability to cope with change and ambiguity in a fast-paced executive-level office environment.

 Strong self-motivation skills for independently establishing effective working relationships with various organizations and faculty and staff at all levels of the organization and demonstrated ability to work as a member of a team.